 Buy less and more slowly

 Is shopping really the best way to reduce stress?
 Spending money on things we don’t need becomes a trap that we can easily fall into.
-Spending money has had an influence on the natural environment, has impact on our health and our well-being.
+Spending money has had an influence on the natural environment, our health and well-being.
 Time spent in malls is becoming a substitute for a Sunday family walk or going cycling.
 Some of us still spend time driving, then looking for a parking spot and then we just aimlessly walk around the mall.
 A lot of women know one thing after such a walk: “I wanted to get a book, but I came back with a new bag.”
-There are thousands of stimuli in shopping centers - huge sales banners, hostesses giving away something, different types of music in basically every shop, shop assistants trying to persuade us to buy something and crowds of people fighting their way through.
+There are thousands of stimuli in shopping centers – huge sales banners, hostesses giving something away, different types of music in basically every shop, shop assistants trying to persuade us to buy something and crowds of people fighting their way through.
 We go back home happy we got more stuff that we don’t even have space for.
 We throw away older things to make some room for the new ones.
-The old ones are not necessarily worn out or broken, but because of too many things, we just throw them away, contributing to enlarging dumps and escalating the oceans pollution.
+The old ones are not necessarily worn out or broken, but because of too many things, we just throw them away, contributing to enlarging dumps and escalating the ocean pollution.

-Thus, we face the paradox: on one hand, we try to earn money to send our children to better schools, but on the other hand we give them a bad example of how to manage that money.
+Thus, we face the paradox: on the one hand, we try to earn money to send our children to better schools, but on the other hand, we give them a bad example of how to manage that money.
 We show them that a wish should be immediately fulfilled.
 Where can we find benefits in all this?

 Shopping is a mindset